Best Remuda Awards

 The American Quarter Horse Association created the Best Remuda Award to honor the contributions that ranch horses have made to the heritage of the American Quarter Horse.
-Since its beginning in 1992, the award has recognized 25 outstanding ranches for their efforts in raising American Quarter Horses – an important tool of their trade.
+Since its beginning in 1992, the award has recognized 28 U.S. and three International outstanding ranches for their efforts in raising American Quarter Horses – an important tool of their trade.

-Any Ranching Heritage Breeder that is a member of AQHA and has five or more American Quarter Horse mares used to produce horses for ranch work is eligible for this award.
+Any Ranching Heritage Breeder that is a member of AQHA and produces five or more registered American Quarter Horses per year for ranch work is eligible for this award.
 We encourage all AQHA members to nominate their ranch or a ranch they feel would be deserving of the Best Remuda Award.

 To apply for the Best Remuda Award, download an application: